chimericdream/worldofpannotia.com/src/_spells/fireball.md

   spellResistance:    "Yes"
   materialComponents: ["A tiny ball of bat guano and sulfur."]
   description:        |
-    A fireball spell is an explosion of flame that detonates with a low roar and deals 1d6 points of fire damage per caster level (maximum 10d6) to every creature within the area.
+    A fireball spell is an explosion of flame that detonates with a low roar and deals {% die_roll 1 6 0 %} points of fire damage per caster level (maximum {% die_roll 10 6 0 %}) to every creature within the area.
 Unattended objects also take this damage.
 The explosion creates almost no pressure.

     You point your finger and determine the range (distance and height) at which the fireball is to burst.
 A glowing, pea-sized bead streaks from the pointing digit and, unless it impacts upon a material body or solid barrier prior to attaining the prescribed range, blossoms into the fireball at that point.
 (An early impact results in an early detonation.)
 If you attempt to send the bead through a narrow passage, such as through an arrow slit, you must "hit" the opening with a ranged touch attack, or else the bead strikes the barrier and detonates prematurely.